-ATTEN DANCES CONFERENCING CONSULTATION Group A30.
+ATTEND ANCES CONFERENCING CONSULTATION Group A30.
 Medical Practitioner (Including A General Practitioner, Specialist Or Consultant Physician) Telehealth Attendances Subgroup 3.
-Mental Health and Well-being Video Conferencing Consultation Professional attendance at consulting rooms by a general practitioner, lasting less than 20 minutes, for providing mental health services to a patient with mental health issues, if: (a) the attendance is by video conference; and (b) the patient is not an admitted patient; and (c) the patient and the general practitioner are located within a drought affected eligible area; and (d) the patient is, at the time of the attendance, at least 15 kilometres by road from the general practitioner; and (e) the patient has an existing relationship with the general practitioner.
-2121 (See para AN.30.1 of explanatory notes to this Category) Fee: \$44.20 Benefit: 85% = \$37.60 Extended Medicare Safety Net Cap: \$132.60 Professional attendance at consulting rooms by a general practitioner, lasting at least 20 minutes, for providing mental health services to a patient with mental health issues, if: (a) the attendance is by video conference; and (b) the patient is not an admitted patient; and (c) the patient and the general practitioner are located within a drought affected eligible area; and (d) the patient is, at the time of the attendance, at least 15 kilometres by road from the general practitioner; and (e) the patient has an existing relationship with the general practitioner.
-2150 (See para AN.30.1 of explanatory notes to this Category) Fee: \$85.60 Benefit: 85% = \$72.80 Extended Medicara Sefety Not Capp \$356.80 2196 Extended Medicare Safety Net Cap: \$256.80 Professional attendance at consulting rooms by a general practitioner, lasting at least 40 minutes, for providing mental health services to a patient with mental health issues, if:
+Mental Health and Well-being Video Conferencing Consultation Professional attendance by video conference by a general practitioner, lasting less than 20 minutes, for providing mental health services to a patient with mental health issues, if: (a) the patient is affected by bushfire; or (b) the patient and the general practitioner are located within a drought affected eligible area, and: (i) the patient is, at the time of the attendance, at least 15 kilometres by road from the general practitioner; and (ii) the patient has an existing relationship with the general practitioner Amend 2121 (See para AN.30.1 of explanatory notes to this Category) Fee: \$44.90 Benefit: \$5% = \$38.20 Extended Medicare Safety Net Cap: \$134.70 Professional attendance by video conference by a general practitioner, lasting at least 20 minutes, for providing mental health services to a patient with mental health issues, if: (a) the patient is affected by bushfire; or (b) the patient and the general practitioner are located within a drought affected eligible area, and: (i) the patient is, at the time of the attendance, at least 15 kilometres by road from the general practitioner; and (ii) the patient has an existing relationship with the general practitioner Amend (See para AN.30.1 of explanatory notes to this Category) Fee: \$86.95 Benefit: \$5% = \$73.95 2150 Extended Medicare Safety Net Cap: \$260.85 Professional attendance by video conference by a general practitioner, lasting at least 40 minutes, for providing mental health services to a patient with mental health issues, if: (a) the patient is affected by bushfire; or (b) the patient and the general practitioner are located within a drought affected eligible area, and: Amend 2196 (i) the patient is, at the time of the attendance, at least 15 kilometres by road from the general practitioner; and